Npersall/Carbon-Fit-Backend/README.md

 **Accomplishments**

-Getting our hardware to work and send the correct data - luckily we had some very intelligent engineers who were able to use the Particle.io hardware work with our design concept.
-We just got down to business and valued everyone's input.
+Getting hardware to work and send the correct data - Working prototype.

 **Team Members:**